There are no minimal effectively inseparable theories: Preliminaries

-\begin{definition}[Interpretations II]~ \begin{itemize} \item A theory $T$ is \emph{interpretable} in a theory $S$ if there exists an interpretation of $T$ in $S$. \item Given theories $S$ and $T$, let $S\unlhd T$ denote that $S$ is interpretable in $T$ (or $T$ interprets $S$); let $S\lhd T$ denote that $T$ interprets $S$ but $S$ does not interpret $T$. \item We say that a theory $S$ is weaker than a theory $T$ w.r.t.~ interpretation if $S\lhd T$. \item We say $S$ is a minimal RE theory w.r.t.~ interpretation if there is no RE theory $T$ such that $T\lhd S$. \end{itemize} \end{definition}
+\begin{definition}[Interpretations II]~ \begin{itemize} \item A theory $T$ is \emph{interpretable} in a theory $S$ if there exists an interpretation of $T$ in $S$. \item Given theories $S$ and $T$, let $S\unlhd T$ denote that $S$ is interpretable in $T$ (or $T$ interprets $S$); let $S\lhd T$ denote that $T$ interprets $S$ but $S$ does not interpret $T$. \item We say that a theory $S$ is \emph{strictly weaker} than a theory $T$ w.r.t.~ interpretability if $S\lhd T$. \item We say $S$ is a \emph{minimal} RE theory w.r.t.~ interpretability if there is no RE theory $T$ such that $T\lhd S$. \end{itemize} \end{definition}

-The notion of interpretation provides us a method to compare different theories in different languages.
+The notion of interpretability provides us a method to compare different theories in different languages.
 If $T$ is interpretable in $S$, then all sentences provable (refutable) in $T$ are mapped, by the interpretation function, to sentences provable (refutable) in $S$.